jundalisay/superbnetlify/content/en/social/economics/principles/part-1/chapter-03b.md

 # type: "featured"
 author: "Juan"
 icon: "/icons/pantry.png"
-# aliases:
-#   /solutions/social/how-basic-universal-revenue-can-solve-poverty-inequality
-#   /solutions/taonomics/how-to-solve-poverty-inequality
-#   /solutions/taonomics/how-basic-universal-revenue-can-solve-poverty-inequality
-#   /solutions/taonomics/basic-universal-revenue/
-#   /pantrynomics/basic-universal-revenue
-#   /social/economics/bur
-#   /social/economics/solutions/bur
-#   /economics/basic-universal-revenue
-  # /social/economics/solutions/bur
 ---

 Universal Basic Income (UBI) became popular in 2016 after it was adopted by a few Western countries.

 In UBI, money is given to poor people without any strings attached.
 This makes it a bit different from Conditional Cash Transfers (CCT) which imposes conditions that the poor must meet.

 ## What's Wrong with Universal Basic Income?